 Training and racing in Europe requires athletes to possess an individual drive that can sometimes get lost in a larger boat.
 Training sessions mostly occur in singles, doubles, and pairs, and athletes will transport themselves via bicycle to and from training.
 The NSRF regatta is heavily attended, and may be an opportunity for athletes to compete individually or in small boats for the first time.
 All of these conditions require a competitive drive, thoughtfulness, and resilience as a precursor for learning and success.
 This is a two week program and it will provide a radically different perspective on training, racing, and even life itself.
 This program is both a unique opportunity to be a non-tourist in Europe and it also provides a perspective that will continue to inform, inspire, and provide improvement long after it finishes.

-Dave heads Sparks’ experiential education program.
-Before assuming the overall camp director position, Dave spent three southern hemisphere winters directing the Sparks program in Dunedin, New Zealand.
+Dave heads Sparks’ Experiential Education Program.
+Before assuming the overall Director of Camps position, Dave spent three southern hemisphere winters directing the Sparks Development Program in Dunedin, New Zealand.
 Prior to his time in New Zealand, Dave spent five summers as a counselor and programming director for an immersion program for domestic and international high school students; three in Boston and two in Florence.
 After completing a successful rowing career at UCSD, Dave worked his first coaching job at Gippsland Grammar in Australia.
-He has also served as high school rowing coach and teacher in San Diego and New York City and holds a deep passion for education, both domestically and abroad.
+He has served as a high school rowing coach and teacher in San Diego and New York City.
+He currently teaches at an IB middle school in Washington DC, maintaining his deep passion for education, both domestically and abroad.

 Jan-Willem directs in-country program operations via TopRow B.V. — a one of a kind rowing center in southern Amsterdam.
 He has held various roles with the Dutch National Rowing Federation — most recently managing their U23 program.
 He has also coached with the Dutch national team in addition to ASR Nereus and DSRV Laga.
 He will manage in-country logistics and operations for the program.